 This degree has three stages, each comprising 120 credits.

-- You’ll start Stage 1 with two 30-credit computing & IT modules followed by a 60-credit psychology module.
+- In Stage 1, you’ll study two 30-credit computing & IT modules and one 60-credit psychology module.

-- Next, in Stage 2, you’ll study 60 credits in a specific area of computing & IT and follow this with a second 60-credit psychology module.
+- In Stage 2, you’ll study two 30-credit modules from a choice of computing & IT focus areas and one 60-credit psychology module.

-- Finally, in Stage 3, you’ll study a further 30 credits in computing & IT, plus another 60-credit psychology module.
-You’ll conclude Stage 3 with a 30-credit computing & IT project module.
+- In Stage 3, you’ll choose one 30-credit computing & IT module, study one 60-credit psychology module and complete a 30-credit computing & IT project module.

 We regularly review our curriculum; therefore, the qualification described on this page – including its availability, its structure, and available modules – may change over time.
 If we make changes to this qualification, we’ll update this page as soon as possible.
 Once you’ve registered or are studying this qualification, where practicable, we’ll inform you in good time of any upcoming changes.
 If you’d like to know more about the circumstances in which the University might make changes to the curriculum, see our Academic Regulations or contact us.
 This description was last updated on 15 March 2022.